Pessimistic Off-Policy Optimization for Learning to Rank: Structured Pessimism

 \subsection{Dependent-Click Model}

-The \emph{dependent-click model (DCM)} \citep{guo09efficient} is an extension of CM that allows for multiple clicks.
-This model assumes that after a user clicks on an item, they may still continue to examine items at lower positions in the list.
-We introduce the notion of a satisfactory click, a click upon which the user leaves satisfied.
-Then the value of list $A$ is the probability of observing a satisfactory click
+The \emph{dependent-click model (DCM)} \citep{guo_efficient_2009} extends the CM to multiple clicks.
+This model assumes that after a user clicks on an item, they may continue examining items at lower positions in the list.
+Specifically, the probability that the user continues to explore after a click at position $k \in [K]$ is $\lambda_k \in [0, 1]$.

+A natural choice for the value of list $A$ in the DCM is the probability of a satisfactory click, a click upon which the user leaves satisfied.
+This can be formally written as

-where $\theta_a \in [0, 1]$ is, the same as in \cref{sec:cascade model}, the attraction probability of item $a \in \cE$; and $\lambda_k \in [0, 1]$ is the probability that the user continues to explore other items after clicking at position $k \in [K]$.
-Although we never know if a click is satisfactory, optimization is possible \citep{katariya2016dcm}.
-The optimal list $A_*$ consists of $K$ items with the highest attraction probabilities, where the $k$-th most attractive item is placed at the $k$-th most satisfactory position \citep{katariya2016dcm}.
+where $\theta_a \in [0, 1]$ denotes the attraction probability of item $a \in \cE$, identically to \cref{sec:cascade model}.
+The optimal list $A_*$ contains $K$ items with the highest attraction probabilities, where the $k$-th most attractive item is placed at the $k$-th most satisfactory position \citep{katariya_dcm_2016}.
+Let $L(a)$ be defined as in \cref{sec:cascade model}.
+Then, for all lists $A$ jointly, the LCB